 Ryan's Reach has recognized there is a big oversight for the TBI community.
 There is very little in the way of group home living for our TBI loved ones.
 What happens most often is the loved one is placed in a home for the elderly.
 They often are far from being elderly themselves and the needs of the elderly are significantly different.
 The placement usually doesn't turn out well and the survivor's family is often asked to make other arrangements.
 We have witnessed this dilemma for many years.

 Ryan's Reach took on a mission.
 Our charity decided to open a home to provide care exclusively for brain injury survivors.
 After a long and arduous process, almost two years, we have opened a home – Ryan’s Reach R&R – “R&R” standing for “Residence & Respite.”
-We have started with three full-time residents and will be adding a fourth.
-Being a six-bed facility, we plan to fill four beds with full-time residents and keep two beds available for short stays (respite care); giving family members a short time to "come up for air".
+We have 4 full-time residents.
+Having 6 beds, the remaining two beds are available giving family members a short time to "come up for air".
 Caregivers for TBI survivors often need a break, to take a vacation or sometimes take care of their own health, which often breaks down due to constant demands of caring for their loved one.

 CHALLENGE: It is very costly to provide care on a full-time basis.
 Our home is occupied under a long-term lease.
 We have at least two caregivers on duty 24/7.
 The cost of insurance, especially workers compensation, is extremely high.
 Add to this the cost of food, supplies, transportation, etc. and one can easily see this is not a “money-making business.”